ttopper/CPSC128/docs/07_Dictionaries/01_Dictionaries.md

 # Dictionaries

-In use dictionaries^*^ look like lists that can be indexed by strings.
+In use dictionaries[^*] look like lists that can be indexed by strings.
 For example where a list can be indexed by numbers like 1 and 5, e.g. `lst[1]`, `lst[5]` a dictionary can be indexed by strings like 'Tim' or 'Apt 101', e.g. `data['Tim']` and `data['Apt 101']`.
 In